zalando/zalenium/README.md

 #### Running it
 Zalenium uses docker to scale on-demand, therefore we need to give it the `docker.sock` full access, this is known as "Docker alongside docker".

+NB.
+The container must be called `zalenium`.
+This is required because a docker network with this name will be created to allow all containers to locate each other without too much hassle.

 * Start it with Sauce Labs and BrowserStack enabled:
   ```sh
     export SAUCE_USERNAME=<your Sauce Labs username>